 There are two parts to each Story Starter.
 The first sets up the scene, the characters and sometimes the conflict.
-When a word is underlined the first time is appears, it can be changed to any type of animal, person, or physical object.
+When a word is green the first time it appears, it can be changed to any type of animal, person, or physical object.
 The second part is in brackets and provides suggestions for getting to a conclusion and, occasionally, advice on how to tell the story.

 STORIES FROM BOOKS, MOVIES, FOLKLORE AND FAIRY TALES: